 Step five: Outer layer of the oven

 It should be the easiest step for building a pizza oven because it requires almost no strategy to apply.
-All you need to do is mix some concrete with sand and cement and spread the mixture over the entire outside of the oven.
+All you need to do is mix some concrete with sand and cement and spread the mixture outside the oven.
 It might look a bit uneven, but enough for the step to finish.

 Step six: Eradicate chipboard and sand